Having Your Dog Put To Sleep - What Actually Happens?

 Although this is an incredibly difficult thing for any of us to discuss, I can’t help feeling that many people would benefit from knowing beforehand exactly what to expect.
 The first euthanasia I experienced was definitely the worst and I think that is partly because I wasn’t sure what was going to happen.
 Knowledge helps us to cope.
 The unknown can be very scary, at a time when we are already feeling so many powerful emotions.

-So here we will talk about exactly what happens and how much time the process takes, so at no stage do you have the added anxiety of not being sure what will happen next and how much time is left.
+So here we will talk about exactly what happens when your dog is 'put to sleep' and how much time the process takes, so at no stage do you have the added anxiety of not being sure what will happen next and how much time is left.

 Firstly, let’s talk about going to the vet or staying at home for the euthanasia.